gitter-badger/BibleToken/README.md

 BibleToken - Getting The Bible on The Blockchain
 ================================================

-TODO just jot down ideas for this README file.
-Thoroughly edit it later with correct punctuation and grammar.

-website-goes-here
+< website-goes-here >

 What is BibleToken?
 -------------------
-The BibleToken project simply aims to get The King James Bible onto the Ethereum blockchain.
+The BibleToken project aims to get The King James Bible onto the Ethereum blockchain.
-Where it will remain immutable and accessible to anyone in the world!
+Which means it will remain immutable and accessible to anyone in the world for as long as the internet exists!

 Isn't Storing Anything on The Blockchain Extremely Expensive?
 -------------------------------------------------------------
 Valid question.
 To simply hard-code the Bible onto the Ethereum blockchain would cost quite a bit.
-Just storing one 256 bit word costs 20,000 gas.
+Just storing one 256 bit word costs 20,000 gas (the unit of currency on which the Ethereum blockchain runs on).
-And with the current cost of gas, that would be $0.097 per 256 bit word.
+With the current cost of gas, that would be $0.097 per 256 bit word.

 And with the Bible being 4,332,914 bytes in size.
 Storing it would cost: 4,332,914 * 0.097 = $420,292.66